By Dr Daniel James (Surgery Specialist)

 What is TPLO surgery?

 Very few dogs will have their pain and lameness resolve without surgery to stabilise their knee.
 While several surgical treatments have been trialled over time, research regularly confirms that the most reliable and successful treatment is key-hole joint assessment via arthroscopy and tibial plateau levelling osteotomy (TPLO).
-Arthroscopy allows assessment of the joint ligaments and each meniscus (joint cushion), as well as treatment of any meniscal injury.
+Arthroscopy is less invasive than “open surgery” and allows assessment of the joint ligaments and each meniscus (joint cushion), as well as treatment of any meniscal injury.
 TPLO is a procedure that involves cutting of the tibia and rotating the joint surface such that there are no sliding forces, and the joint is biomechanically stable while the leg is weight bearing when walking or running.

 Caring for a dog after TPLO surgery